docker-library/docs/logicaldoc/content.md

 docker run -d -p 8080:8080 -p 1000:22 --env LDOC_USERNO=<your userno> --env LDOC_MEMORY=4000 --link mysql-ld logicaldoc/logicaldoc
 ```

 This will run the same image as above but with 4000 MB memory allocated to LogicalDOC, moreover it opens the SSH access through port 1000.

-This image includes EXPOSE 8080 (the logicaldoc port).
-The default LogicalDOC configuration is applied.
-The LogicalDOC DMS is accessible at http://${DOCKER_HOST}:8080/ and default User and Password are **admin** / **admin**.
+## Environment Variables

+The LogicalDOC image uses environment variables that allow to obtain a more specific setup.